 Issues with both tools

-Anyway, no software is perfect, but if you have both, then it is essential to check the grammar in both the tools.
-I have been using both for a while now, and here are some of the negatives about both.
+Anyway, none of the software is perfect, but if you have both, then it is essential to check the text in both.
+I have been using both for a long time, and here are some cons about both.

-- Grammarly has a lack of knowledge about checking for brand names.
+- Grammarly lacks on checking the brand names.

-- Over Grammarly can be harmful.
-For example, sometimes it keeps suggesting the verbs like software to “tool” then same “tool” to “machinery”, You can see we were talking about computer software, and in two clicks Grammarly changed the usage.
+- Relying on Grammarly can be harmful.
+For example, sometimes it keeps suggesting the verbs like the word “software” to “tool” then same “tool” to “machinery”.
+You can see we were talking about computer software, and in two clicks Grammarly changed it to a physical machine.

 |Pricing||$11.66 per month on the annual plan||$7 per month with OneDrive, and other Office apps|